stat6250-s17/course-questions-wiki/week-05/README.md

 * *Question (aalshehry−stat6250):* What is the difference between "Retain" and "Keep" in DATA statement?
 - Question (yyan11−stat6250): Is there a limit number of specific rows or columns data that will be the subset of an SAS data set?
 - Question (dlee117−stat6250): Even though it looks redundant to have the same variables in both the RETAIN and KEEP statements, why is this necessary?
+- Question (kveng−stat6250): Is there any statement that would incorporate both RETAIN and KEEP into a single process?